 Santa Barbara County

+This is a novelty for the Ojai Vineyard after having worked with syrah from this site since 2000.
 We made this wine for the first time in 2011 and from its inception it was powerfully attractive.
-Carried by the enthusiasm of our staff at the tasting room it sold out rapidly and only a few customers got a chance to try it.
+Carried by the enthusiasm of our staff at the tasting room it sold out rapidly and unfortunately few customers or restaurants got a chance to try it.
 This time around we are giving our club members a chance to experience its charms.

 Antonio Galloni’s Vinous